sanjuGuna/real-time-etl-pipeline/README.md

 2.  **Airflow** schedules and triggers Kafka producer tasks.
 3.  **Kafka** streams data in real time via topics.
 4.  **Spark** processes the data in micro-batches (Future).
-5. Processed data is stored in a downstream system (DB / Cassandra - Future).
+5. Processed data is stored in a downstream system (DB / Cassandra).
 6.  **Kafka Control Center** is used to monitor topics and messages.

 ## ▶️ How to Run